The Perishable Agricultural Commodities

 The Perishable Agricultural Commodities Act (“PACA”), 7 U.S.C. §§ 499a-499t, was enacted in 1930 to regulate the marketing of perishable agricultural commodities in interstate and foreign commerce.
 The primary purposes of the PACA are to prevent unfair and fraudulent conduct in the marketing and selling of perishable agricultural commodities and to facilitate the orderly flow of perishable agricultural commodities in interstate and foreign commerce.
 The PACA is administered and regulated by the Agricultural Marketing Service, an agency within the USDA.

 A “perishable agricultural commodity” is any fresh fruit or vegetable, whether or not frozen or packed in ice, including cherries in brine, as defined by the USDA Secretary.
 7 U.S.C. § 499a(b)(4).
-The PACA regulations include within the definition of fresh fruits and vegetables “all produce in fresh form generally considered as perishable fruits and vegetables, whether or not packed in ice or held in common or cold storage, . . . [except] those perishable fruits and vegetables which have been manufactured into articles of food of a different kind or character.”
+The PACA regulations define fresh fruits and vegetables as “all produce in fresh form generally considered as perishable fruits and vegetables, whether or not packed in ice or held in common or cold storage, . . . [except] those perishable fruits and vegetables which have been manufactured into articles of food of a different kind or character.”
 7 C.F.R. § 46.2(u).

 A “dealer” is “any person engaged in the business of buying or selling in wholesale or jobbing quantities . . . any perishable agricultural commodity” that has an invoice value in any calendar year in excess of $230,000.00, subject to several exceptions.
 7 U.S.C. § 499a(b)(6).
+One of the exceptions states that a person who sells a perishable agricultural commodity of their own raising does not constitute a dealer.
+Id.
 A “commission merchant” is “any person engaged in the business of receiving . . . . any perishable agricultural commodity for sale, on commission, or for or on behalf of another.”
 Id. at § 499a(b)(5).
 A “broker” is a person engaged in the business of negotiating sales and purchases of perishable agricultural commodities either for or on behalf of the seller or buyer.
 See id. at § 499a(b)(7).
 A person who is “an independent agent negotiating sales for or on behalf of the vendor” is not considered to be a broker, however, if “sales of such commodities negotiated by such person are sales of frozen fruits and vegetables having an invoice value not in excess of $230,000.00 in any calendar year.”
 Id.See also id. at § 499a(b)(3), (8) (defining “interstate or foreign commerce”).

 Under the PACA, a “person” includes “individuals, partnerships, corporations, and associations.”
 Id. at § 499a(b)(1).